edu-samples/neo4j_hellow_world_2024/README.md

 ## Default Credentials

-- Username: test
+* Username: neo4j
-- Password: test
+* Password: test

 You can modify these in the Makefile by changing the `NEO4J_USER` and `NEO4J_PASSWORD` variables.